 On April 1, 2020, Minister of Finance, Bill Morneau announced further details of the Canada Emergency Wage Subsidy.
 The Canada Emergency Wage Subsidy (CEWS) provides a 75% wage subsidy to eligible employers for up to 12 weeks, retroactive to March 15, 2020.
 Applications for the subsidy will launch on Monday, April 27, 2020, with a payout expected May 5, 2020.

 Eligibility would generally be determined by the change in an eligible employer’s monthly revenues, year-over-year, for the calendar month in which the period began.
 All employers are allowed to calculate their change in revenue using an alternative benchmark to determine their eligibility.
 Under this approach, businesses are able to compare income earned in January and February, as opposed to just March and April.
 Once an evaluation approach is chosen, the employer would have to apply it throughout the program period.
 Businesses will need to reapply for the subsidy monthly.
-The program has been expanded by three months, to the end of August to assist employers as they look to reopen their businesses.
+The program has been expanded by three months, to August 29, 2020, to assist employers as they look to reopen their businesses.
+The government will announce shortly, details of potential changes to the program’s framework for the fifth (July 5 to August 1, 2020) and/or sixth (August 2 to August 29, 2020) periods.

 Employers eligible for this subsidy include: